cdcabrera/js-simpleloadfile/README.md

-#JS.Simple Load File or ResourceLoad
+#JS.Simple Load File or Resource Load

 A resource loader for JS and CSS files.

 ##The NEW...

 Updated to provide a group of chained methods, and a loaded property.
-This includes a success, error, and a wait que.
+This includes a success, error, a global update, and a wait que.